- 300 mL bacon, chopped (0.5 lb)

-In a large, deep pan, start 600 mL of chopped bacon (1 lb) low and slow, rendering out as much fat as possible.
-When the bacon is just about done, add 1800 mL diced onion (7 c) and stir to coat the onions in the bacon grease.
-Increase the heat and season heavily with black pepper and rosemary.
+In a large, deep pan, start the bacon low and slow, rendering out as much fat as possible.
+When the bacon is just about done, stir in the onion.
+Season generously with black pepper and rosemary.
 Cook, stirring intermittently, until the onions reduce by half.

 The vegetables will cook way down, and the wild rice and lentils will cook way up!

-Bring to a boil, then reduce the heat.
+Pour in the broth and water1, then add the rice, lentils, carrots, and celery.
+Bring to a boil.
 Boil uncovered, stirring once in a while, until the rice and lentils are cooked and the carrots are soft.
 This should take about an hour.

-Shortly before serving, stir in 1.8 L chopped kale (7 c).
-Within about a minute, the kale should soften and its color should become notably brighter.
+Shortly before serving, stir in the kale.
+Within a few minutes, it should soften and its color should brighten notably.

 The resulting stew is quite thick, since the lentils and wild rice soak up most of the broth as they cook.